Skip to main content

 Patients were invited to share their experiences on Nurtec ODT.
 All content was accurate at the time of publication.

-EFFICACY ONSET
+ONSET DATA

 Acute treatment of migraine attacks1